Overtwisted energy-minimizing curl eigenfields: Overtwisted principal eigenfields

-The dimension is two since $g_\Sigma$ can be chosen in a residual subset of an open set of metrics: see, \cite{Komendarczyk_nodal}.
 These forms are nonvanishing since the set of zeros is clearly equal to the singular part of the nodal set of $f_1$.
 This singular part is empty for a generic choice of metric (see \cite{Uhlenbeck76}).
 Both forms are $S^1$-invariant and overtwisted by Theorem \ref{th:giroux_bundle}.
 Indeed, the projection of the characteristic surface $\Gamma_{S^1}$ of $\alpha_{\pm}$ onto $\Sigma$ is equal to $f^{-1}_1(0)$, the nodal set of $f_1$.
 By the choice of the metric $\pi(\Gamma_{S^1})$ bounds a disk.
-Now, the dual curl eigenfields $\alpha^{\#}_{\pm}$ minimize energy \eqref{eq:energy} on $\Xi_{\alpha_{\pm}}$ due to Proposition \ref{th:prop_minimizers}. \end{proof}
+Now, the dual curl eigenfields $\beta^{\#}_{\pm}$ minimize energy \eqref{eq:energy} on $\Xi_{\beta_{\pm}}$ due to Proposition \ref{th:prop_minimizers}. \end{proof} \begin{remark} By perturbing a product metric on $P$ the eigenvalues $\pm\mu_1$, ``split apart'' giving only one of minimal absolute eigenvalue, and one dimensional eigenspaces.
+If the perturbation is small then the resulting eigenform will be $C^0$- close to $\beta_+$( or $\beta_-$), and define an isotopic contact structure (by Grey's Theorem, \cite{Eli}), which in turn must be an overtwisted minimizer. \end{remark}